DataDog/documentation/content/en/developers/ide_integrations/visual_studio/_index.md

 - Windows 10 or higher
 - .NET Framework 4.7.2 or higher
 - Visual Studio 2022 Community, Professional or Enterprise edition (64-bit)
-- **Datadog Account** The plugin requires a Datadog account.
+- **Datadog Account**: The plugin requires a Datadog account.
 If you're new to Datadog, go to the [Datadog website][3] to learn more about Datadog's observability tools and sign up for a free trial.
 - **Continuous Profiler**: To display profiling data and insights, the plugin requires the Continuous Profiler to be configured for your Services.
 For more information, see [Getting Started with the Continuous Profiler][2]

 ## Getting Started